FastTrackOrg/FastTrack/README.md

 # WIP

-##Parameters
+## Parameters

 1. Auto setting of maximal and minimal area of the object.
-2. Binary threshold: not tested and adjusted for white object on black background.
-3. Spot to track: automatically find head or tail for different type of animal.
+2. Spot to track: automatically find head or tail for different type of animals.

+# Recent updates

+1. White objects on black background are supported after the version 3.6.1.
+2. The ROI can be now auto set at the image size by setting its parameters at 0.